JuliaGPU/KernelAbstractions.jl/docs/src/quickstart.md

 ```

 These statement-level generated kernels like `A .= 1.0` are executed on a
-different stream as the KA kernels.
+different stream than the KA kernels.
 Launching `mul_kernel` may start before `A
 .= 1.0` has completed.
 To prevent this, we add a device-wide dependency to the
 kernel by adding `dependencies=Event(CUDADevice())`.
 ```julia
 ev = mul_kernel(CUDADevice(), 16)(A, ndrange=size(A), dependencies=Event(CUDADevice()))
 ```
-This device dependency requires all kernels on the device to be compeleted before this kernel is launched.
+This device dependency requires all kernels on the device to be completed before this kernel is launched.
 In the same vain, multiple events may be added to a wait.

 ```julia